fingerprintjs/fingerprintjs-android/docs/migration_to_v2.md

 ## Changes in major version 2

 ### Ditching global `Configuration` class
-In the major version 1 of the library, the configuration was passed to the factory method `FingerprinterFactory.getInstance(context, configuration)`.
+In the major version 1.* of the library, the configuration was passed to the factory method `FingerprinterFactory.getInstance(context, configuration)`.
-This meant that if you wanted to get multiple fingerprints of different versions, say, in order to migrate to the newer version of fingerprint, you had to call `getInstance` method twice, which is both ineffective and inconvenient.
+Then if you wanted to get multiple fingerprints of different versions (e.g. in order to migrate to the newer version of fingerprints) you had to call `getInstance` method twice making it both ineffective and inconvenient.

 In the major version 2, the version is passed to `getDeviceId(..)` and `getFingerprint(..)` methods.

 ### Ditching `SignalGroupProvider` class
-In the major version 1 of the library, if you wanted to retrieve any particular signal involved in fingerprinting, you had to do the following:
+In the major version 1.* of the library, if you wanted to retrieve any particular signal involved in fingerprinting, you had to do the following:
 1. Call `Fingerprinter.getFingerprint(stabilityLevel, listener)` to retrieve `FingerprintResult`
 2. Call  `FingerprintResult.getSignalProvider` to retrieve a signal provider a signal belongs to, e.g., `HardwareSignalGroupProvider`
 3. Get `RawData` from that particular signal provider, e.g., `HardwareFingerprintRawData`